The French Eco Score is now “Environmental Cost” (Coût Environmental)

 Which impact categories are taken into account when calculating the Environmental Cost?

-The 16 impact categories are summarized in Table 5 of the methodology (source).
+The 16 impact categories are summarized in Table 5 (source).

 Is there a minimum or maximum number for the Environmental Cost?